lajoiekatelyn/coe322-hw/homework08/README.md

 #### docker-compose for Developers
 If you develop and push a new Docker image to Docker Hub, you will need to change the name of the Docker image in docker-compose.yml to the name of the image that you pushed.

-NOTE: for the purpose of using docker-compose, the host declared for the Redis client in the get_redis_client() funciton in gene_api.py is set to `redis-db`.
+NOTE: for the purpose of using docker-compose, the host declared for the Redis client in the get_redis_client() funciton in gene_api.py is set to `redis-ip`.
 In order to develop using Flask, change the host to `127.0.0.1`.
-Then, when it comes time to use docker-compose again, change it back to `redis-db`.
+Then, when it comes time to use docker-compose again, change it back to `redis-ip`  for correct use with Kubernetes.
+Additionally, if the service used to reach the Redis database in Kubernetes is changed, update the name of the service from `klajoie-test-redis-service` to the new name in both `docker-compose.yml` and `klajoie-test-flask-deployment.yml` for use with Kubernetes.

 ## Kubernetes
 To run this app on a Kubernetes cluster, please follow the instructions below.